awesomephant/blog/_posts/2017-08-27-dissertation.md

 ## Is Dessau Torten a succesful experiment?

 It's easy to point out flaws with Gropius' plan for Torten.
-In his writings he argues for an architecture that is focussed on the needs of the people.
-Yet in Torten he seems happy to compromise on those needs in order to try out new materials and construction methods - the amount of alterations that had to be done shortly after the initial construction speaks to this.
-Further, we might come to the conclusion that Gropius' aesthetic programme failed as well: The sedon their economic situation allowed it, people covered up the white facades, swapped out the steel windows and decorated their front lawns.
-Rather than living in the homogenous machine for living Gropius had imagined, they did everything in their power to differentiate themselves visually from their neighbours.
+In his writings he argues for an architecture that is focussed on the needs of the people,  yet in Torten he seems happy to compromise on those needs in order to try out new materials and construction methods - the amount of alterations that had to be done shortly after the initial construction speaks to this.
+Further, we might come to the conclusion that Gropius' aesthetic programme failed as well: The second their economic situation allowed it, people covered up the white facades, swapped out the steel windows and decorated their front lawns.
+Rather than living in the homogenous machine for living Gropius had imagined, home-owners did everything in their power to differentiate themselves visually from their neighbours.

+However the opposite case can also be made.
+Yes, people drastically changed the original floorplan to satisfy their needs.
+But the reason this could be done relatively easily and cheaply goes back to Gropius' modern construction, in which only the side walls are load-bearing.
+We can further argue that recent alterations, enabled by DIY-retail, are in fact a continuation of Gropius' concept of large-scale building blocks.
+Today components such as windows, doors, house numbers, garden plants and seasonal decorations are mass-produced, and designed to be assembled with little specialist knowledge or equipment - much like Gropius was imagining.

 ## Collectivist housing models today